KosarevDmitry/KosarevDmitry.github.io/_posts/2023-01-27-how-to-test-the-validity-of-coding-style-rule.md

 ---
-title: How to test the validity of a Coding Style rule.
+title: How to test the validity of a Coding Style rule
 date: 2023-12-28 16:32:27
 categories: [Csharp]
-tags: [cod style]
+tags: [code style]
 ---

 Is it possible to refute the statement by citing the code in [runtime], which is probably **fine** from Microsoft’s point of view?